EV and ICE novated leases are functionally different products

 This is done using the Employee Contribution Method (ECM):

-• and brings the employer’s FBT payable down to zero
+- this brings the employer’s FBT payable down to zero.

 The practical consequences are:

-• limited pre-tax benefit, as only a smaller portion of the lease is now funded pre-tax
+- only a relatively small portion of the lease is funded pre-tax

-• an outcome that is often only marginally better than straightforward alternatives (except in high marginal tax, high running cost and a short lease term)
+- the net outcome is often only marginally better than straightforward alternatives (except in cases of high marginal tax rates, high running costs, and a short lease term)

 This is why many people conclude that “novated leases aren’t worth it”, based largely on their previous experience with ICE vehicles.